Heydon/cel-animation/README.md

 ```

-In this animation there are three cells and each cell is visible for just one frame.
+In this animation there are three cels and each cel is visible for just one frame.
 It is, therefore, `0.75s` long at the default `0.25s` frame rate.

 (**Note:** The hard switch between frame visibility is made possible my using the `steps(1)` `animation-timing-function`.)

 ### All parameters

-Only the `$cells` parameter is required.
+Only the `$cels` parameter is required.
 The others, should you wish to use them, should be included in the order they are below.

-* `$cells` The list of cells, each an integer to represent how many frames that cell should be vissible for (*list*)
+* `$cels` The list of cels, each an integer to represent how many frames that cel should be vissible for (*list*)
 * `$frame-rate` is the duration of each frame's appearance.
 Eg. 0.25 (the default) means 0.25 frames per second (fps) (*float*)
 * `$alternate` is whether the direction of the animation alternates, making the animation turn back on itself (*boolean, false by default*)
 * `$iterations` is the number of times the animation happens, based on `animation-iteration-count` (*integer, but "infinite" by default*)